 Private pension and property wealth are self-explanatory.
 Financial wealth covers ISAs, bank accounts, money under the bed less any consumer debts.
 Physical wealth includes the (self-evaluated) value of household contents, possessions and valuables owned such as antiques, artworks, collections and any vehicles owned by individuals (including the value of any personalised number plates).

-As you can see I probably, at a push, may scrape into the 6th wealth decile.
-However, I am now at around £390k as of February 2021, so I’m now solidly into the 6th wealth decile.
+As you can see, I am now (as at February 2023) at around £479k so I’m now solidly into the 7th wealth decile.